-Natural mushrooms contain polysaccharides, antioxidants, amino acids, polyphenols, and digestive enzymes, and most research on their wellness benefits is linked to a specific type of soluble fiber called beta-glucans.* Mushrooms can offer a wide range of health benefits, including immune support, energy regulation, inflammatory support, and healthy stress response.*
+Mushrooms are a natural source of polysaccharides, antioxidants, amino acids, polyphenols, and digestive enzymes.
+Many of their wellness benefits are linked to a specific type of soluble fiber known as beta-glucans.* These compounds are associated with a range of health benefits, including immune support, energy regulation, healthy inflammation response, and stress management.*

 What are the benefits of adaptogenic mushrooms?

-Here are several types of mushrooms that display potential for their soothing, adaptogenic characteristics:
+Here are several types of mushrooms that display potential for their adaptogenic characteristics:

 Cordyceps (Cordyceps sinensis)